Visibly Fair Mechanisms: Achieving Distributional Objectives

-Fix a finite set of agents \(I\) and a strict priority order \(\pi\) on \(I\).
-Let \(H\) be a given modular upper-bound system for a finite set of types \(T\).
-Each type \(t \in T\) induces a \emph{modular-induced message space} \(M_{t}\), as in Definition~\ref{def:modularInducedMessageSpaces}, where for each type $t\in T$, \(S\) is partitioned into zones $Z^t=\{z^t_1,z^t_2,\ldots\}$ according to equivalence classes of states under the same upper-bound signature.
+Each type \(t \in T\) induces a \emph{constraint-induced message space} \(M_{t}\), as in Definition~\ref{def:constraintInducedMessageSpaces}, where for each type $t\in T$, \(S\) is partitioned into zones $Z^t=\{z^t_1,z^t_2,\ldots\}$ according to equivalence classes of states under the same upper-bound signature.
 Thus, for an officer \(i\) of type \(t_i\), the mechanism \emph{offers} the zonal space \(M_{t_i}\), with associated zones $z^{t_i}_1,z^{t_i}_2\ldots$, requiring her to submit a message \(m_i\in M_{t_i}\).
 That message ranks all states within each zone but cannot compare states across different zones.

 As part of the mechanism design, each officer \(i\) is also assigned an \emph{exogenous} ranking

 over the same zones, independent of the message \(m_i\).
 These exogenous rankings---which can encode policy priorities such as emphasizing certain zones first or last---do not depend on agents' reports.